-As we all know jigsaw blades tend to be bendy and sometimes you can end up with a beveled edge even when cutting a regular wood. what about thick wood?
+As we all know, jigsaw blades tend to be bendy, and sometimes, you can end up with a beveled edge even when cutting regular wood.
+What about thick wood?
 Can you do this using a jigsaw?

 The answer is yes.
-The results, however, will depend on four things: jigsaw itself, the type of wood, the blade you use, and your skills and experience with this tool.
+However, the results will depend on four things: the jigsaw itself, the type of wood, the blade you use, and your skills and experience with this tool.

 Some jigsaws work better than others and have additional features like blade guides.
 Usually, jigsaws with fewer vibrations tend to produce smoother cuts.
 Can a budget B&D jigsaw do it?
 Sure.

 With a proper blade and some experience.
-But in my honest opinion if you plan to do some regular woodworking or even DIY just invest in a quality tool like Bosch or Makita or even Dewalt.
+But in my honest opinion, if you plan to do some regular woodworking or even DIY, just invest in a quality tool like Bosch or Makita or even Dewalt.
 You’ll find many great saws in the mid-range budget.
 Check my post on the best jigsaws for every, even the smallest budget.

 When it comes to wood the harder the piece is the more difficult to cut by the jigsaw.
 Mostly because of the friction and heat that is produced.
 The softer the wood the thicker you can go.